 - What’s the supplier’s return policy?
 Are you stuck with something if a customer returns it to you?

 - Can you afford to provide customers with free return shipping?

 - How long will it take to process the return and refund?

 - How long is your return window?
 Will you extend it for the holidays?

 - Does the return have to be in its original packaging?

-Your return policy must clearly outline the terms and conditions under which you’ll accept returns.
+Your return policy must clearly outline the terms and conditions under which you’ll accept returns from shoppers.
 Include the length of time a customer has to return the product.
 Include return instructions, along with a return address.
 If you’ll provide return shipping labels, make it clear where customers can go to get those.

 Have a plan in place for how you’ll scale support efforts as your online business grows.
 This could include things like hiring a virtual assistant to handle customer service emails, or investing in a platform that makes it easy for customers to create support tickets.

 Since the dropshipper includes your return address on products, chances are customer returns will come to you.
 That could cause a lot of trouble for you if you don’t have a good place to store the products or a plan for getting your money back out of them.